-Following the first semester in which the standards of academic progress are not met, except time frame, the student will be placed on probation.
-Probation may be waived on a case by case basis due to special circumstances as determined by the Financial Aid Director.
-Students who are on probation are not eligible for student loans except for those students who are on probation for time-frame only.
+Following the first semester in which the standards of academic progress are not met, except time frame, the student will be placed on financial aid probation.
+Probation may be waived on a case by case basis due to special circumstances as determined by the Satisfactory Academic Taskforce.
 The student who fails to meet the standards of academic progress during the semester of attendance while on probation will be placed on suspension and denied further funding.
-Automatic suspension will be placed on students who totally withdraw during a semester or receive 0.00 GPA or receive NC's in all developmental classes.
-Students who are suspended may become eligible again by bringing themselves into compliance with the requirements at their own expense.
+Automatic suspension will be placed on students who totally withdraw during a semester, receive 0.00 GPA or receive NC's in all developmental classes.
+Students who are suspended may become eligible again, by bringing themselves into compliance with the requirements at their own expense.